openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

 hash, has 16 leading zeros (that is, `0000000000000000`) in the 256-bit number.

-**Remember: The more leading (binary) zeros the smaller the number and the more difficult the proof-of-work mining.**
+**Remember: The more leading zeros (in fixed binary or hexadecimal format) the smaller the number and the more difficult the proof-of-work mining lottery.**

-### All together now - Compute Hash with Proof-of-Work for Difficulty Target
+### All together now - Compute hash with proof-of-work for difficulty target

 Let's put everything together in a `compute_hash_with_proof_of_work`